Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: Acknowledgment

-\begin{acks} This work was supported by the Spanish MINECO under contract TEC2017-90034-C2-1-R (ALLIANCE), the Catalan Institution for Research and Advanced Studies (ICREA), by FI-AGAUR grant by the Catalan Government and by the Polish Ministry of Science and Higher Education with the subvention funds of the Faculty of Computer Science, Electronics and Telecommunications of AGH University.
-The research was also supported in part by PL-Grid Infrastructure. \end{acks}
+This publication is part of the Spanish I+D+i project TRAINER-A (ref.PID2020-118011GB-C21), funded by MCIN/ AEI/10.13039/501100011033.
+This work is also partially funded by the Catalan Institution for Research and Advanced Studies (ICREA) and the Secretariat for Universities and Research of the Ministry of Business and Knowledge of the Government of Catalonia and the European Social Fund.
+This work was also supported by the Polish Ministry of Science and Higher Education with the subvention funds of the Faculty of Computer Science, Electronics and Telecommunications of AGH University and by the PL-Grid Infrastructure.